A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: The Processing of Natural Language

 \end{itemize}

-In order to demonstrate parsing via SP-multiple-alignment, the semantic interpretation of a sentence, or the production of a sentence from meanings, it has been necessary to construct appropriate grammars by assembling collections of SP patterns manually.
-This has been acceptable in the process of developing the SP-multiple-alignment framework and demonstrating what it can do, but it is likely to be far too slow and prone to error in the further development of natural language processing in the SP system.
+In order to demonstrate parsing via SP-multiple-alignment, the semantic interpretation of a sentence, or the production of a sentence from meanings, it has been necessary to construct appropriate grammars by assembling collections of SP-patterns manually.
+This has been acceptable in the process of developing the SP-multiple-alignment framework and demonstrating what it can do, but it is likely to be far too slow and prone to error in the further development of natural language processing in the SP System.

-To make progress with the processing of natural language in the SP system, it will be necessary to develop this area in conjunction with the development of unsupervised learning in the SP system, as described in the next section.
+To make progress with the processing of natural language in the SP System, it will be necessary to develop this area in conjunction with the development of unsupervised learning in the SP System, as described in the next section.

-\section{Unsupervised learning}
+\section{Unsupervised Learning}

 In the light of observations in the previous section, the discussion of unsupervised learning in this section concentrates mainly on unsupervised learning of the syntax and semantics of natural language.
-Success in this area is likely to generalise to other areas and, in any case, ``semantics'' is a broad concept that embraces most kinds of knowledge.
+Success with those aspects of natural language is likely to generalise to other kinds of knowledge and, in any case, `semantics' is a broad concept that embraces most kinds of knowledge.

-It is pertinent to mention that thinking in this area draws on an earlier programme of research (summarised in \cite{wolff_1988}) developing computer models of how a child learns his or her first language or languages.
-The emphasis on hierarchical structures in those models proved entirely unsuitable for the SP programme of research, so that it was necessary to develop an entirely new conceptual framework---SP-multiple-alignment---to meet the goals of the SP research.

-Our emphasis on unsupervised learning in the SP machine is because of the belief that most human learning is achieved without the benefit of any kind of ``teacher'' or anything equivalent ({\em cf}.~\cite{gold_1967}), and because of our belief that other kinds of learning, such as supervised learning, reinforcement learning, learning by being told, and learning by imitation, may be seen as special cases of unsupervised learning \cite[Sections V-A.1 and V-A.2]{sp_autonomous_robots}.
+The emphasis on {\em unsupervised} learning in the SP Machine is because of the working hypothesis in this reseaerch that most human learning is achieved without the benefit of any kind of `teacher' or anything equivalent ({\em cf}.~\cite{gold_1967}), and because of a further working hypothesis that other kinds of learning, such as supervised learning, reinforcement learning, learning by being told, and learning by imitation, may be seen as special cases of unsupervised learning \cite[Sections V-A.1 and V-A.2]{sp_autonomous_robots}.

-Probably the best place to start in developing unsupervised learning in the SP computer model is with two weaknesses in the SP71 model, outlined here:
+The best place to start in developing unsupervised learning in the SP Computer Model is with two weaknesses in the SP71 model, outlined here:

 \begin{quote}